andrewx101/particle_tracking/README.md

 Enter the diameter (in pixels) within which the computer could determine the maximum intensity as a raw location of a particle, in the text box next to the "Find peaks" checkbox.
 And also determine the minimum brightness (intensity value) below which the computer should not consider as a particle, by adjusting the spinner or slider next to the label "Min brightness".
 If this value is set too low, some artifact spots will be considered particles and be located.
 Please browse through more frames by the "Frame" slider or spinner to check if this happens to some frames.
 More details about this step can be found elsewhere.[^1][^3] In these sources, please find information related to "pkfnd"for an understanding of the diameter parameter and the minimum brightness parameter.

 The peak finding process provides two set of results.
 The first set is the raw locations of the particles.
 These are displayed on the image as "+" symbols.
-The second set is the refined locations by Guassian profile fitting.
+The second set is the refined locations by Gaussian profile fitting.
 These are displayed on the image as "x" symbols.
 This step is done automatically in the current app.
 In other sources,[^1][^3] the refining step corresponds to the contents about the "cntrd" function.
 Check the "Find peaks" checkbox to preview the results over the image.

 Note that if the "Band-pass filter" checkbox is unchecked, the peak finding is based on the raw images, rather than the band-passed images.